jackdobinson/aopp_obs_toolchain/USAGE.md

 The underlying algorithm does the following:

 * We have a 3d dataset.
-In the FITS file we get points that correspond to each pixel center, not a bin or region.
-We assume that the value "belongs" to the center point of the pixel and is not defined elsewhere.
-I.e. treat the data like point-cloud data.
+In the FITS file we get points that correspond to each pixel centre, not a bin or region.
+We assume that the value "belongs" to the centre point of the pixel and is not defined elsewhere.
+I.e., treat the data like point-cloud data.

 * The data is convolved with a response function (usually triangular for the spectral axis) of some characteristic with `bin_width`, and then sampled every `bin_step` from the start of the axis.